ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - Create a new OS 1.1 flash image, run it once with nspire_emu.
 Choose 'English' as system language and save the image.
-- Edit the file tools\FlashEdit\install-ndless-nspire_emu.bat and set the variables NSPIRE_EMU_FLASH_IMAGE_PATH and HARDWARE.
+- Edit the file bin/install-ndless-nspire_emu.bat and set the variables NSPIRE_EMU_FLASH_IMAGE_PATH and HARDWARE.
 - Run install-ndless-nspire_emu.bat and follow the steps.